-It is close to one and a half years into the current 5-year term of the NRM and as always, Agriculture is not only among the four key sectors for the creation of employment and wealth but also remains the main building block of our economy.
+As presented by the Minister for Agriculture, Animal Industry and Fisheries, the sector is not only among the four key sectors for the creation of employment and wealth but also remains the main building block of the Ugandan economy.

 Today, close to 80% of the households in the country are involved in agriculture and going by Financial Year 2016/17 the sector contributed 24.9% of the national GDP and 72.9% of the total national export earnings.